Stock Number: 70750

 This golden offering from Girard's Nursery is snaking upward to its full pyramidal height in our gardens; turns a rich gold in the winter, not to be mistaken for yellow or canary.

 Beautiful fern spray foliage--new growth chartreuse yellow turning very gold during winter chill.
-Seldom available.
+Seldom available in trade - these are overgrown plants.

 Interesting dwarf cone habit of thick bright green juvenile foliage, bronzing during the winter, giving the appearance of a ferny Chamaecyparis.
 Lends a delicate tone to difficult growing sites where Chamaecyparis cultivars would fail to grow.